Emily Stewart: Storylines

 Emily Stewart is the daughter of Dan and Susan Stewart.
 They divorced soon after she was born.
 She goes to live with her father, but after a custody battle between Dan and Susan in which Dan won, she goes back and forth between them.
 Emily's life wasn't very stable; her mother was an alcoholic, and when she was eight years old, her father died.
 Susan and Emily later left town, but Emily came back to Oakdale when she was 17.
 A very young Emily found herself falling in love with James Stenbeck and she became pregnant.
 She had already decided she wanted nothing more to do with James.
 Therefore, she had a brief relationship with Holden Snyder and she led him to believe that the baby was his, leading to him marrying her.
 They divorced soon after she miscarried her baby and Holden learned the truth.

 Later, Emily met Brock Lombard, who was a mobster.
 At this time, Emily offered a summer job to a young Paul Stenbeck, who was the son of Barbara Ryan.
 One night, after she and Brock had a big argument, Paul stopped by her house.
-She was upset about the argument, and without thinking, she and Paul made love.
+She was upset about the argument, and without thinking, she and Paul had sex.
 Paul was a virgin.
 He developed deep feelings for Emily, and when his father, James Stenbeck, found out about the situation, he was furious with Emily.
 Paul came by and heard the argument between his father and Emily.
 Trying to protect Emily, he grabbed a gun and shot his father.
 Soon after, Brock reformed from being a mobster.
 Emily told Brock about the incident with Paul and his father.
 Brock forgave Emily and planned to be with her forever when someone from the mob shot him.
 Brock was found dead.

 Emily's mother, Susan, wanted to have a baby but was unable to conceive.
 Emily offered to donate her eggs so Susan could undergo artificial insemination.
 The procedure was successful and Susan gave birth to a daughter, Alison, but it took a while for Emily to be comfortable with the idea that Alison was her sister, not her daughter.

 Emily met Diego Santana, but the affair was disastrous.
 She stumbled upon some information that led her to believe that he was a mobster making some bad deals.
 When Diego found out that she knew, he raped her.
 Devastated, Emily learned to move on.
 Sometime later, Diego was shot by Kirk Anderson on the day Diego was to marry Lily.
 Emily had several relationships that just didn't work out.
 She tried too hard to make it work, but in the end, she was left behind.